Choosing a Care Home in BC: A Guide to Help Your Family Feel Confident

 - How do you communicate with families about changes in condition?

 - What are the all-in costs?
-Are there any additional charges not included in the base rate?
+Are there extra charges beyond the base rate?

 - What is your complaint and feedback process?